brightzheng100/cp4waiops-installer/README.md

 - `AIOPS`: AIOps with `aiopsFoundation`, `aiManager` and `applicationManager` components
 - `EXTENSIONS`: AIOps Extensions, if any
 - `INFRA`: Infrastructure Automation
-- `HUMIO`: Humio
+- `HUMIO`: Humio log management system

-Please note that `Humio` is skipped by default as it requires a dedicated license file to be prepared.
-To include `Humio` by default, do this:
+- `OPENSHIFT_LOGGING`: OpenShift Logging (the EFK stack)
+- `TURBONOMIC`: Turbonomic application resource management system

+`Humio` requires a dedicated license to be created as a secret for installation, we can explicitly put it as `./_humio_license.txt`, or otherwise you will be prompted for it if you've enabled it.

 ```sh
 # Copy your Humio license file as _humio_license.txt